-Closing Day pick up and bus schedules for sessions A and C will run as they have the past two years with gates opening at 10:30 a.m., and pick up on the softball field between 10:30 - 11:15.
-There will be no closing ceremony events for these two sessions.
-We are still working to mitigate risks related to Covid and possible exposure, and therefore going with a phased back approach to our closing day traditions.
-Buses will load at 9:30 a.m. for Sessions A and C, and depart from camp at 10 a.m.
+Closing Day for sessions A and C will give parents who are picking up a chance to see camp just after we have loaded the buses for campers returning home by bus.
+Gates open at 10:30 a.m., with a pick up window between 10:30 a.m. - 11:30 a.m.
+There are no closing ceremony events for these two sessions.
+Buses will load at 9:30 a.m. for Sessions A and C. and depart from camp at 10 a.m.
 Buses to Los Angeles arrive at about 3 p.m.
 Arrival time for the buses for Emeryville and Palo Alto depend on routing and will be communicated within the week prior to each session's travel dates.
 Any questions, please call the office.